mpham1989/Cloud-Formation/README.md

 - Update the filebeat.yml configuration file to include elk-server ip to the elasticsearch and kibana category in the configuration file.
 - Run the playbook, and navigate to elk-server to check that the installation worked as expected.

-- The filebeat-playbook.yml is the file that  Where do you copy it?
-It was written by a trusted website from a trusted source.
+- The filebeat-playbook.yml is the playbook file to install or deploy that needs to be copied to " /etc/ansible/hosts/" directory.
 - _Which file do you update to make Ansible run the playbook on a specific machine? -filebeat.yml which is the configuration file which will deploy into the elk-server.
 How do I specify which machine to install the ELK server on versus which to install Filebeat on? - you would edit the hosts file and create a new header called elkservers and add the private ip of the elkserver instance.
 Then configure the filebeat.yml file to add the private ip of the elk-server into two lines within the file.
 Lines 1106 and 1806 which are the hosts ips.
-- _Which URL do you navigate to in order to check that the ELK server is running? - ```10.10.2.63:5601```

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- _Once Elk is deployed, please use the following URL to verify that it's working ```10.10.2.63:5601```